What are scabies?

 Yes.
 Your healthcare provider can prescribe treatment: a liquid medicine that you will put on areas where you have rashes or the burrows.
 You may itch for 2-3 weeks, but it doesn’t mean you still have scabies.
 Your provider can give you more medicine if you keep itching past 2-3 weeks, or if the itching is very bad.

 You should wash your clothes, bed sheets and towels after treatment since the bugs can live in them.
 You’ll need to wash infected clothing and linen on the hot cycle setting (130 F) and dry on the hot cycle for at least 20 minutes.
 Infested clothing or linens that can’t be laundered may be dry-cleaned or placed in a bag for two weeks to insure decontamination.
 Furniture and carpeting may be vacuumed to rid the infested area of mites.
 Dispose of the vacuum bag afterward.

 How do I find out if I have scabies?

-A healthcare provider can tell you have scabies by looking at the burrows (often in a zigzag or “S” pattern) or rash.
+A healthcare provider can tell if you have scabies by looking at the burrows (often in a zigzag or “S” pattern) or rash.